Lycoon/clash-api/README.md

 // 1.
 Create an instance of ClashAPI by providing your Clash of Clans API token to the constructor ClashAPI clashAPI = new ClashAPI("token");

 // 2.
-And do the requests you need
+And do the requests you need...
+Yes, it's as simple :)
 Player player = clashAPI.getPlayer("#AAAA00");

-// Yes, it's as simple :)
 ```

 ## What's the token?